-- a) The proposal satisfies the policy approach set out in Policy CS7: Centres, including proposed changes to the type of goods sold or type of activity unless the proposal complies with Policy DM R2 (c). below.
-This policy may also apply to new development or extensions that are greater than 280 sqm gross floorspace. - b) The scope of the sequential test and impact assessment submitted is proportionate to the scale of the development proposed and satisfies the council's requirements. - c) Local convenience development outside town and local centres meets all of the following criteria: - i.
+- a) The proposal satisfies the policy approach set out in Core Planning Strategy Policy CS7: Centres, including proposed changes to the type of goods sold or type of activity unless the proposal complies with Policy DM R2 (c).
+This policy may also apply to new development or extensions that are greater than 280 sqm gross floorspace. - b) The scope of the sequential test and impact assessment submitted is proportionate to the scale of the development proposed and satisfies the council's requirements. - c) Local convenience development outside town centres meets all of the following criteria: - i.
 The proposal will be a replacement for an existing convenience shop; or, - ii.
-The proposal will meet local needs in an area identified as deficient in local convenience shopping (including convenience retail activity in petrol stations);
+The proposal will meet local needs in an area identified as deficient in local convenience shopping (including convenience retail activity in petrol stations); and - iii.
+The overall floorspace of the local convenience shop (including petrol stations) would not exceed 280 sqm net retail floorspace. - d) Vitality and viability of Merton's existing town centres are not harmed.
+Planning conditions may be imposed on applications, to ensure that proposals do not have an adverse impact on the vitality and viability of existing town centres.
+Such conditions may: - i.
+Prevent the amalgamation of small units to create large out-of-centre units; - ii.
+Limit internal development to specify the maximum amount of floorspace permitted; or, - iii.
+Control the type of goods sold or type of activity.